 Three people found dead and four taken to hospital in care home incident

-Emergency services are at the scene at a care home in Ulwell Road, Swanage.
+Emergency services are at the scene at the Gainsborough Care Home in Ulwell Road, Swanage.

 Your support helps us to tell the story